lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 </pre>

 In the Isabelle proof, we can see that the first step is to obtain an affine and convex set `U`.
 We prove the set `S` to be nonempty and from that obtain a specific element `z` belonging to `U`.
-The argument continues with intelligible steps.
+The argument continues with intelligible steps: a chain of sets all homeomorphic to one another.
-With this proof, the ported version is not only more legible than the original but it's actually shorter, at 42 lines instead of 50.
+The ported proof is not only more legible than the original but it's actually shorter, at 42 lines instead of 50; this doesn't always happen.

 ### A WLOG example